-Item No. 7.3 Request for Office Space by the 5000meals Program inside the Bassendean Seniors and Community Centre Property Address 50 Old Perth Road, Bassendean (Bassendean Seniors and Community Hall) (if applicable) Landowner/Applicant Town of Bassendean (if applicable) File Ref COUP/USAGE/7 Directorate Community Planning Authority/Discretion Advocacy When the Council advocates on its own behalf or on behalf or Executive The substantial direction setting and oversight role of the Council. e.g. adopting plans and reports, accepting tenders, directing operations, setting and amending budgets.
-Legislative Includes adopting local laws, town planning schemes and policies.
-Review When the Council operates as a review authority o made by Officers for appeal purposes.
-Quasi-Judicial When the Council determines an application/matter that dia affects a person's right and interests.
-The judicial character a from the obligation to abide by the principles of natural ju Examples of Quasi-Judicial authority include town plan applications, building licences, applications for permits/licences (eg under Health Act, Dog Act or Local Laws other decisions that may be appealable to the State Administration Tribunal.
-Attachment No. 2 • Letter from 5000Meals • Letter of Support from 55plus Association
+item No. 12.4 inside the Bassendean Seniors and Community Centre Property Address 50 Old Perth Road, Bassendean (Bassendean Seniors (if applicable) and Community Hall) Landowner/Applicant (if applicable) Town of Bassendean File Ref COUP/USAGE/7 Directorate Community Planning Authority/Discretion ☐ Advocacy When the Council advocates on its own behalf or on behalf of its community to another level of government/body/agency. ☑ Executive The substantial direction setting and oversight role of the Council. e.g. adopting plans and reports, accepting tenders, directing operations, setting and amending budgets. ☐ Legislative Includes adopting local laws, town planning schemes and policies. ☐ Review When the Council operates as a review authority on decisions made by Officers for appeal purposes. ☐ Quasi-Judicial When the Council determines an application/matter that directly affects a person's right and interests.
+The judicial character arises from the obligation to abide by the principles of natural justice.
+Examples of Quasi-Judicial authority include town planning applications, building licences, applications for other permits/licences (eg under Health Act , Dog Act or Local Laws) and other decisions that may be appealable to the State Administrative Tribunal.
+Attachment No. 4 Letter from 5000MealsLetter of Support from 55plus Association